 In the domain information box, you’ll see a tab called transfer EPP, that’s where you will find your EPP code.
 Here’s a screenshot of what mine looked like.

 Domain Owner Info – This is where you place domain owner information such as name and address, email, phone, and country.
 It’s important you keep this information up to date at all times.

-OK so for me, once I was done filling all the fields in this page, I simply confirmed the terms and hit ‘Submit Order’ with my payment details.
+OK, so for me, once I was done filling all the fields on this page, I simply confirmed the terms and hit ‘Submit Order’ with my payment details.

 A page will load in your web browser and you will need to enter your EPP code again, and simply agree to the terms of the transfer.